prairielandmarket/prairielandmarket.github.io/CSA.md

 layout: default
 published: false
 title: "Prairieland Market Multi-Farm CSA"
+id: ""
 ---

 Need a contract to sign up?
-Check back here for a link to the membership agreement--it'll be up soon!
+Check back here for a link to download a fillable-form .pdf of the membership agreement--it'll be up soon!
 ### What is a CSA?
 A CSA is defined by the mutual commitment between producers and consumers.
 Simply put: CSA members pay in advance (monthly, in our case), and in return are guaranteed a weekly share of the local harvest.
 In a successful CSA, members feel empowered by the knowledge that they are supporting their local farmers and are personally invested in the produce they bring home.
 ### What goes in the box?